carlosrbatalha/coming-soon-centroeste/README.md

 # coming-soon-centroeste
-Coming soon page in portuguese.
+Simple responsive coming soon page in portuguese.
+You can find the page online here: http://www.centroeste-ericeira.pt.
+All suggestions are welcome.
+Thank you!